luisdlpr/flutter_todo/README.md

 # flutter_todo

-Todolist App Built in Flutter for IOS
+Todolist App Built in Flutter for IOS.
+Check out the testing suite integrated with Github actions! (can also be run using `flutter test` locally)

+Simple todolist with drag and drop (press and hold on ios/mobile) reordering and persistence!

 ## Getting Started